Utkarshsingh90/Feedback_Analysis/README.md

 .streamlit/
 transformers_cache/
 ```
-## AI Models Working
+## Models Working

 ### 1. How the AI/ML Models Are Used
-You are using three pre-trained "pipeline" models from Hugging Face Transformers.
+We are using three pre-trained "pipeline" models from Hugging Face Transformers.
 #### **Sentiment Analysis**
 - **Model:** distilbert-base-uncased-finetuned-sst-2-english
 - **Purpose:** Reads the full feedback and decides whether the sentiment is *positive* or *negative*.